ruhi19par/E-Store/README.md

 It provides RESTful APIs to manage users, products, carts, orders, and categories with secure authentication and efficient data handling.

+Overview

+This project is designed following a layered architecture to ensure scalability and maintainability.
+It supports core e-commerce functionalities such as product management, cart operations, and order processing, along with authentication and image handling.

+Tech Stack

+Java
+Spring Framework
+Spring Boot
+Spring Data JPA
+Hibernate
+MySQL
+Swagger (OpenAPI)

 <h2>Auth Module</h2>
 <table>